-As directed by Section 3(b) of EO 13287, this report will provide the results of a review of AFRH's progress in the identification, protection, and use of its historic properties since the submission of the agency's baseline report in January 2009.
-To ensure that this report satisfies the data collection needs of ACHP, AFRH structured this report using the guidance provided in Advisory Guidelines Implementing Executive Order 13287, "Preserve America" Section 3: Improving Federal Agency Planning and Accountability, which was updated by the ACHP in 2011.
+As directed by Section 3(b) of EO 13287, this report will provide the results of a review of AFRH's progress in the identification, protection, and use of its historic properties since the submission of the agency's baseline report in January 2010, and Progress Report in 2011.
+To ensure that this report satisfies the data collection needs of ACHP, AFRH structured this report using the guidance provided in Advisory Guidelines Implementing Executive Order 13287, "Preserve America" Section 3: Improving Federal Agency Planning and Accountability, which was updated by the ACHP in 2014.

-If ACHP has any questions about the Preserve America Section 3 Progress Report for AFRH-W, please contact me at Steven.McManus@afrh.gov or our Federal Preservation Officer - Justin Seffens at Justin.Seffens@afrh.gov.
+If you have any questions about the Preserve America Section 3 Progress Report for AFRH-W, 2014, please direct them to our Federal Preservation Officer, Justin Seffens, at Justin.Seffens@afrh.gov.